syamfarh/tp/docs/DeveloperGuide.md

 * 3a.
 The parameter is provided in an invalid format.

     * 3a1.
-FAPro shows an error message: "Invalid command format!"
+FAPro shows an error message: "Invalid command format!", along with instructions on how to properly use the command.

         Use case resumes at step 2.

 * 3b.
 The parameter is specified multiple times.

     * 3b1.
-FAPro shows an error message: "The parameter can only be specified once!"
+FAPro shows an error message: "Multiple values specified for the following single-valued field(s): x", where x are the prefixes that have duplicates

         Use case resumes at step 2.